geosolutions-it/geobatch/doc/source/actionGeoNetwork.rst

 		_none_

-	value to don’t assign any category
+	value to don't assign any category

  * styleSheet (mandatory): Stylesheet name to transform the metadata before inserting in the catalog